 Deciding to focus on Basketball rather than Softball at the collegiate level, Becca accepted an athletic scholarship and used it to earn a BS in Biology.
+Fifteen

-A career in Veterinary Medicine followed as a Savannah, GA Emergency Room Technician and led to her current position with a Veterinary Dermatology and Ear Specialty Clinic in Charleston, SC.
-While in Savannah, Becca frequently provided private consultations on Dog Behavior and Training.
+years in Veterinary Medicine followed as an Emergency Room Technician in Savannah, GA and with a Veterinary Dermatology and Ear Specialty Clinic in Charleston, SC.
+While in Savannah, Becca frequently provided private consultations on Dog Behavior and Training

-Russell Terrier, a Lab, a Border Staffy as well as several Aussies and BCs, Becca is rarely faced with a breed with which she is not familiar.
-Teaching weekly Agility Classes and Private Lessons consisting
+a Jack Russell Terrier, a Lab, a Border Staffy as well as several Aussies and BCs, Becca is rarely faced with a breed type with which she is not familiar.
+Teaching seminars up and down the East Coast, plus weekly Agility Classes and Private Lessons consisting

-of virtually every athletic canine breed has made Becca particularly adept at helping just about any prospective Agility Dog.
+of virtually every athletic (and some not so athletic) canine breed has made Becca particularly adept at helping just about any prospective Agility Dog.